italian days of the week

 The Italians are extremely superstitious about this date, so much so that people will skip work or even entirely close down their businesses.

-The logic behind this is also very complex: the number 17, when written in Roman numerals, is XVII.
+This is because the number 17, when written in Roman numerals, is XVII.
 Italians see this as an anagram for VIXI, which means “I have lived,” as in you’re currently dead.

 The superstition is so widely observed that you might find it difficult to get onto the 17th floor of an Italian hotel or find a seat on the 17th row in the theater.